Battle of In-Delimane (2012): The battle

 According to the Malian newspaper Le Combat, MUJAO's forces were made up of the Osama bin Laden brigade led by Abu Walid Sahraoui and reinforced by 300 AQIM fighters, including the Mokhtar's Al-Mouthalimin brigade (the turbaned ones).
 Belmokhtar brought 16 pickups, many equipped with heavy artillery.
 For its part, the MNLA claims to have clashed with 1,000 jihadists.
-Xinhua News Agency sources also stated the battle was being fought 80 kilometers from Menaka and 70 kilometers from Ansongo.
+Xinhua News Agency sources also stated the battle was being fought 80 kilometers from Ménaka and 70 kilometers from Ansongo.

 On the 17th, the MUJAO forces receive reinforcements from AQIM troops.
 According to security sources in Mali, the MNLA was routed on November 17 with a loss of 10 killed.

 Aftermath

 On the 18th, Mossa Ag Attaher, in charge of Communication and Information of the MNLA, declared that "the terrorist hordes were driven from the former army camp of the paratroopers of the Malian army that they tried to occupy and they (the terrorists) were forced to retreat into the Tidjefenes area."
 According to him, 12 Islamists were killed in this military camp.
 According to witnesses, 6 wounded MUJAO were sent to Gao Regional Hospital.
 Other testimonies mention dozens of deaths.